Introducing the Norn Protocol

 The Weave

-The Weave is the anchor chain -- a minimal HotStuff BFT blockchain.
-It doesn't process transactions.
-It processes three things: registrations (new users joining), commitments (periodic state hashes from Threads), and fraud proofs (evidence of cheating).
-That's it.
+The Weave is the anchor chain -- a HotStuff BFT blockchain.
+It orders transactions, validates transfers, processes registrations (new names, tokens, contracts), and adjudicates fraud proofs (evidence of cheating).
+The chain validates -- only your signature controls your state.

 Looms